Verizon Communications Inc. v. FCC (2014): Public and government reactions

-In January 2014, in response to the ruling, a campaign was launched on the White House's petition site, urging President Obama to direct the FCC to reclassify ISPs as common carriers.
+In January 2014, in response to the ruling, a campaign was launched on the White House's petition site, urging President Barack Obama to direct the FCC to reclassify ISPs as telecommunications services with common carrier requirements.
 The petition received more than 105,000 signatures.
 The Obama administration replied to the petition, stating that although the President "vigorously supports" a robust, free, and open Internet, he was not able to direct the FCC to do anything because the FCC is an independent agency.

 In February 2014, Tom Wheeler, then chairman of the FCC, issued a statement responding to the court's decision and laying out the Commission's intentions for the future of network neutrality.
 Wheeler stated that the Commission would not appeal the Verizon ruling, but would take the court's advice on reclassification of Internet service providers in the interests of non-discriminatory content delivery.
-The FCC then opened a new proceeding asking for public comment, and in April the Chairman announced that he would be circulating a draft network neutrality-oriented Notice of Proposed Rulemaking on the matter.
+The FCC then opened a new proceeding asking for public comment, and Wheeler announced in April that he would circulate a draft network neutrality-oriented Notice of Proposed Rulemaking on the matter.

 In 2015, the FCC reclassified Internet service providers as "telecommunications services" under the Communications Act of 1934, as had been suggested by the judges in the Verizon ruling.
 This led to yet another Circuit court challenge from the industry, United States Telecom Association v.
 FCC, in 2016.